 2. Design the study or define the design

 Depending on whether you are collecting your own data or doing secondary data analysis, you need a clear idea of the design.
-Design issues are about randomization and sampling:
+Design issues are about randomization and sampling.
+Some examples:

 • Nested and Crossed Factors